 Zoning Requirements: Every municipality (City, Township, Borough, etc.) has a Land Use/Zoning Ordinance which regulates the kinds of business activities that are permitted within a designated zone and places restrictions on building on land parcels including building setbacks, building heights, signage, and various other aspects of the land usage.
 When evaluating a location for your business you should consult with the Zoning Officer to determine the suitability of the site for your purposes and what obligations you will have, including possible Planning/Zoning board approvals.
 Check with your local or municipal government office to find the relevant contact information.

-Copies of permit application forms can be found here.
+- Copies of permit application forms can be found at www.nj.gov/dca/divisions/codes/resources/constructionpermitforms.html

-Prior Approvals: It is vital that due diligence is performed in evaluating any location for a business.
+Prior Approvals: is it vital that due diligence is used in evaluating any location for a business.
 Some locations may require additional “prior approvals” before permits or zoning approvals can be obtained due to environmental or other land use concerns.
 You may require professional assistance in evaluating a site.

 Contact your municipality for information on local regulations.
 General steps required include: